 Keyword Research Tools

-Although I’ve primarily used Ahrefs as the chosen keyword tool, there are many other great tools that you can use to perform your keyword research.
+Although I’ve primarily used Ahrefs as the chosen keyword tool, there are many other great keyword research tools that you can use.

 Unless specified otherwise, all of these are free!